Hi, I'm Juliette.

 Before that, I covered housing insecurity and homelessness for The Arizona Republic in Phoenix, the fifth-largest city in the U.S.

-I got my start in journalism as an enterprise reporter for PublicSource, a nonprofit newsroom in Pittsburgh, where my reporting on mental health, criminal justice and policing led to city and county reforms.
+I got my start as an enterprise reporter for PublicSource, a nonprofit newsroom in Pittsburgh, where my reporting on mental health, criminal justice and policing led to city and county reforms.
 I was named Pennsylvania's Emerging Journalist of 2021 by the Pennsylvania NewsMedia Association.

 I have an MA in investigative journalism from Arizona State University and a BA in nonfiction writing and political science from the University of Pittsburgh.
-I also studied Mandarin Chinese at National Taiwan Normal University in Taipei, Taiwan as a Huayu Enrichment Scholar.
+I studied Mandarin Chinese at National Taiwan Normal University in Taipei, Taiwan as a Huayu Enrichment Scholar.

 I enjoy wrangling data in R (GitHub here), scouring public records and reaching new audiences on TV, the radio and, of course, TikTok.